Pro Tip: If budget is of less concern, then check out our rundown of this year’s best hearing aids overall.

-What We Didn’t: The only caveat of Lively’s aids would have to be the pricing, well over that of MDHearingAid’s devices.
-Still, you won’t find this quality of hearing aid at the same price as Lively.
+What We Didn’t: The only caveat of Lively’s aids would have to be the pricing, which is well over that of MDHearingAid’s devices, which start as low as $399.98 per pair.

 Ideal For: Lively hearing aids are ideal for users with all types of hearing loss, especially for those who want high-tech features like Bluetooth streaming and remote customizations through their smartphone app.

 Eargo offers tiny devices that fit right in the ear canal.
-Using their proprietary flexi fibers, these hearing aids allow for breathability and a natural, comfortable fit while delivering a good balance of different sounds.
+Using their flexi fibers, these hearing aids allow for breathability and a natural, comfortable fit while delivering a good balance of different sounds.
 Eargo Max, Eargo Neo, and Eargo Neo HiFi all come with a standard one-year warranty, whereas the latest version—the Eargo 5—comes with a two-year warranty.

-Best Budget Model: Eargo Max is their most affordable model, at $1,500 a pair.
-Eargo Max is small and discreet, and it features four different sound profiles, so you can always choose the one that best suits your situation.
+Best Budget Model: Eargo Max is their most affordable model starting at $1,500 a pair.
+Eargo Max is small and discreet, and features four different sound profiles, so you can always choose the one that best suits your situation.
 You can change profiles by simply tapping the device.
 Financing options starting as low as $70 per month are also available for any Eargo device.

 Pricing: Eargo prices start at $1,500 and go all the way up to $2,950, which is pretty affordable, especially considering that financing options can make them cost under $100 per month.

-Type of Hearing Loss: Eargo Max is best suited to those with mild to moderate hearing loss, and its simple design makes it great for the first-time hearing aid user.
+Type of Hearing Loss: Eargo Max is best suited to those with mild to moderate hearing loss.
+Additionally, the streamlined design is great for the first-time hearing aid user.

 Batteries: All of Eargo’s models are powered by rechargeable batteries, so there’s no need to deal with disposable batteries.
-They also include a charger that can power them for up to a week per charge — a very impressive longevity in terms of rechargeable devices.
+They also include a charger that can power them for up to a week per charge––a very impressive longevity in terms of rechargeable devices.

 Accessories: As well as the charger, each set of Eargo devices comes with a USB cable, cleaning brush, wax guard, and spare flexi fibers in two sizes.